wcarvalho/wcarvalho.github.io/_posts/2017-12-23-building_machines_glossary.md

 Also, I use "Neural Networks", "Artificial Neural Networks", and "Deep Learning" interchangeably.
 They all refer to artificial neural networks.
 When referring to the brain's networks, I say "biological neural networks".

 ## Causal Models
 Causal models attempt to abstractly describe the real world process that produces an observation.
-For example, the model below represents drawing characters as combining stroked of a pen in a particular sequence.
+For example, the model below represents drawing characters as combining strokes of a pen in a particular sequence.

 ![bpl]({{ site.baseurl }}/files/posts/building_machines_like_people/bpl.png)

 ## Generative models
 Generative models attempt to describe a process for generating data.
 However, unlike [causal models](#causal-models), they do not attempt to model the real world process that generated the data.
-In the example above of characters above, it would be sufficient if a generative model simply learned to predict the pixels associated with a character and not the strokes that might have produced it.
+In the example of characters above, it would be sufficient if a generative model simply learned to predict the pixels associated with a character and not the strokes that might have produced it.

 ## Inference
 When A typically causes B, you can predict that B will come from A, and you can do *inference* that A was the **cause** of B. For example if A="its raining" and B="Bob wears boots".
 You might see that it's raining and **predict** Bob will be wearing boots or you might see that Bob is wearing boots and **infer** its probably raining.